MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/whql-test-signature-program.md

 Install a driver from a WHQL test-signed driver package by following these steps:

 1. Disable secure boot on the computer.
-See [Disable Secure Boot](#disable-secure-boot).
+For instructions, see [Disable secure boot](#disable-secure-boot).

 1. Set the [testsigning boot configuration option](the-testsigning-boot-configuration-option.md) on the test computer.
-See [Setting the testsigning boot configuration option](#setting-the-testsigning-boot-configuration-option).
+See [Set the testsigning boot configuration option](#set-the-testsigning-boot-configuration-option).

 1. Reboot the computer.
 Once rebooted, system displays a watermark in the bottom right corner of the screen indicating test mode, the Windows edition, and Windows build information.